founable/blog/content/RA Collective/2018-04-30-Ra-Collective-Channel.md

 type = "post"
 +++

+{{% youtube id="RuK29jnI03U" autoplay="false"%}}

 RA channeling by Pamera Aaralyn.
-This is the transcript of the Q/A. It is automatically transcribe by using Amazon Transcribe then manual transcribe by me.
+This is the transcript of the Q/A is automatically transcribe by using Amazon Transcribe then manual transcribe by me.
 Thank you

 ---